 Your personal data will be kept for 3 years from the last point which in which we interact.
-You can request that we remove all alter your information at any time using our data request page.
+You can request that we remove all or alter your information at any time using our contact page.

 How and where do we store or transfer your personal data?